rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 ---
-id: 51
+id: 52
 title: "Rector 0.18 - How we made tests Seven Times Faster"
 perex: |
-   The developer experience is priority when it comes to contributing tools, fixing bugs and deliver merge request fast.
+   The developer experience is a priority when it comes to contributing tools, fixing bugs, and delivering merge requests fast.
 Rector 0.17 tests could **eat up enough memory to crash on 16 GB RAM and took 3-5 minutes to complete**.

-    This was painful and let contributors and developers to skip test run locally and waiting for the CI report.
+    This was painful and let contributors and developers skip the test run locally and wait for the CI report.

-    We wanted [fast feedback](https://tomasvotruba.com/blog/2020/01/13/why-is-first-instant-feedback-crucial-to-developers), so **everyone can enjoy work more**.
-So in July and August 2023 we worked hard to make our tests faster then sip of a good coffee.
+    We wanted [fast feedback](https://tomasvotruba.com/blog/2020/01/13/why-is-first-instant-feedback-crucial-to-developers), so **everyone can enjoy working more**.
+So in July and August 2023, we worked hard to make our tests faster than a sip of a good coffee.
 ---

 ## Why so Slow?

 At first, we had to identify, *why* are our tests so slow.
 Let's take it step by step.
-The code is being parsed by php-parser, we have around 3 300 tests.
+The code is being parsed by php-parser; we have around 3 300 tests.
 That means:

 * php-parser a test fixture to nodes, typically PHP class of 15 lines,
 * then PHPStan decorates nodes with types
-* then Rector uses registered rules and transform code
+* then Rector uses registered rules and transforms the code
-* then printer prints nodes back to string
+* then the printer prints nodes back to the string
-* then printed string is compared to an expected one
+* then the printed string is compared to an expected one

 <br>

-**This happen 3300-times**.
-We try to speed up the process by removing unnecessary iterations, that helped on a single-project run.
-We're very greatful for [tremendous work Marcus Staab](https://staabm.github.io/2023/05/06/racing-rector.html) has done in this area.
+**This happened 3300 times**.
+We tried to speed up the process by removing unnecessary iterations, which helped on a single-project run.
+We're very grateful for [the tremendous work Marcus Staab](https://staabm.github.io/2023/05/06/racing-rector.html) has done in this area.

 <br>

-So we were pretty sure the **bottleneck is elsewhere**.
+So we were sure the **bottleneck was elsewhere**.
 But where?

 <img src="https://user-images.githubusercontent.com/924196/261989353-72ff0dfe-e881-4174-9bf0-d38d72e619e8.png" class="img-thumbnail">